casprwang/blog/content/about/index.md

 I code Javascript, Python and Go; I'm also digging Lua, Vim Script.

-I love open source, and I contribute to some projects from [my Github](https://github.com/wangsongiam/) as a hobby.
+I love open source, and I contribute from [my Github](https://github.com/wangsongiam/) as a hobby.

 I am a [top 5% fastest](https://www.keyhero.com/profile/user67157/) typist in the world.